Fit as a Mama Bear

 Peanut butter protein fudge squares stakced with a bite out of the top one and more fudge and a jar of honey behind them.

-High in protein: With 17 grams of protein per square, it's a great way to get more protein into your diet (learn about the benefits of a high protein diet).
+High in protein: With 17 grams of protein per serving, it's a great way to get more protein into your diet (learn about the benefits of a high protein diet).

 Ingredients You’ll Need